TorkamaniLab/imputation_accuracy_calculator/README.md

 ## Requirements

-- plink v1.9: used to calculate MAFs
+- samtools/bcftools: used to calculate MAFs
 - python v3: source code was implemented and tested on python 3.6

-## Command line arguments are:
+## Required command line arguments are:

-- ref_file: reference panel used for imputation
+The following inputs, in vcf.gz format, including its respective tabix tbi file, are required to run.

-- input file: genotype array file used as input for imputation
+- ga: genotype array file used as input for imputation
-- imputed_file: imputation results
+- imputed: imputation results
-- WGS_file: ground truth file, containing experimentally determined genotypes (i.e. Whole Genome Sequencing data)
+- wgs: ground truth file, containing experimentally determined genotypes (i.e. Whole Genome Sequencing data)
-- accuracy_result.txt: name for the output file, can be any name by user's choice

 All files provided must be in vcf format, uncompressed, positions and alleles must match.
 In other words: NO SWAPS, NO FLIPS, SAME BUILD!!!
 It is not necessary to provide allele frequencies, since the tool will calculate it internally using plink v1.9.

-## How to run:
+## Usage:

+The help shows all the required arguments listed above, plus optional arguments.

 ```
 python3 Compare_imputation_to_WGS.py -h
 usage: Compare_imputation_to_WGS.py --ga <input_genotype_array.vcf.gz> --imputed <imputed_file.vcf.gz> --wgs <whole_genome_file.vcf.gz>
 Use -h or --help to display help.

-optional arguments:
+arguments:
   -h, --help            show this help message and exit
   --ga GA               path to genotype array file in vcf.gz format, with tbi
   --wgs WGS             path to whole genome file in vcf.gz format, with tbi